 CLIR is proud to serve as a fiscal host and strong supporter of the Code4Lib community.
 Code4Lib is a volunteer-driven collective of hackers, designers, architects, curators, catalogers, artists and instigators from around the world, who largely work for and with libraries, archives and museums on technology “stuff.”
 It started in the fall of 2003 as a mailing list when a group of library programmers decided to create an overarching community agnostic towards any particular language or technology.

-Entering its sixth iteration, IliADS is a project-based and team-based opportunity for focused support of a digital project—your project—as you work alongside other colleagues and experts.
+Entering its sixth iteration, IliADS is a project-based and team-based opportunity for focused support of a digital project where attendees work alongside other colleagues and experts.
 Along the way, ILiADS gives institute participants an opportunity to explore the broad questions that frame digital scholarship.

 IIIF is a community-driven technology led by world-leading research, national and state libraries, archives, museums, companies, and image repositories committed to providing access to high-quality digitized resources.
 IIIF makes it possible to give scholars an unprecedented level of uniform and rich access to image-, audio-, and moving image-based resources hosted around the world including images, books, newspapers, manuscripts, maps, scrolls, single sheet collections, and archival materials, as well as oral histories, reformatted media, and more.
 The IIIF Consortium (IIIF-C) was formed in June 2015 to provide steering and sustainability for the IIIF community.

-The International Internet Preservation Consortium is an international organization of libraries and other organizations established to coordinate efforts to preserve internet content for the future.
-It was founded in July 2003 by 12 participating institutions and had grown to 35 members by January 2010.
+The International Internet Preservation Consortium (IIPC) is an international organization of libraries and other organizations from over 35 countries established to coordinate efforts to preserve internet content for the future.
+The Consortium’s main objectives are to:

 The National Digital Stewardship Alliance is a consortium of more than 220 partnering organizations, including universities, professional associations, businesses, government agencies, and nonprofit organizations, all committed to the long-term preservation of digital information.
 Members work together to preserve access to our national digital heritage.